Indigenous land rights: Australia

 Indigenous land rights have historically been undermined by a variety of doctrines such as terra nullius. which is a Latin term meaning "land belonging to no one" In 1971, a group of Meriam people in Australia issued a legal claim for their ownership of their island of Mer in the Torres Strait.
 In their legal claim they issued that their land is inherently and exclusively owned, lived and governed by Meriam people, where they historically managed its political and social issues.
-After years of the case being heard by the legal courts, and after the death of one of the plaintiffs (Eddie Mabo), the High Court's judgement issued a recognision of the native's ownership to land and the denial of the myth of the terra nullius.
+After years of the case being heard by the legal courts, and after the death of one of the plaintiffs (Eddie Mabo), the High Court's judgement issued a recognition of the native's ownership to land and the denial of the myth of the terra nullius.

 Canada

-The leading case for Aboriginal title in Canada is Delgamuukw v.
+As Canada's constitution, as belonging to Canada and not Great Britain, is relatively new, the First Nations have been able to advocate for their rights in the constitution itself.
+First Nation leader George Manuel's Constitution Express idea is a notable attribute to the Aboriginal Rights Movement, among other actions taken by the nations.
+The Canadian government responded to the nations' advocacy with what came to be referred to as the "White Paper."
+This document, published in 1969, outlined 5 doctrines that left many indigenous leaders unsatisfied, sparking a meeting of the Indian Association of Alberta the next year.
+At this meeting, "The Red Paper" (entitled "Citizen Plus") was issued, in which the indigenous perspective was outlined.
+Of the points outlined, land rights are a large part.
+The period that followed was an important one for the future of the First Nations and their rights.
+As state by Arthur Manuel, son of George Manuel,It was during this period that the national Indian movement began to take shape and to draw on its greatest resource, the First Nations people from across Canada who saw the National Indian Brotherhood as a vehicle they could use to push the federal government for a just settlement on a range of self-government, land title and treaty issues.The leading case for Aboriginal title in Canada is Delgamuukw v.
 British Columbia (1997).

-Another important case for Aboriginal title is the Tsilhqot'in Nation v.
+This case was a milestone for First Nation land rights.
+It legitimized oral testimony and proved the nations in British Columbia had land rights unaffected by colonization.
+However, it did not declare title.
+The first case to do so in Canada was the Tsilhqot'in Nation v.
 British Columbia (2014).
+In this case, the Supreme Court of Canada confirmed the aboriginal title of the Tsilhqot'in Nation.